AXREM Constitution

 Once approved, minutes of the Executive Committee meetings will be made available to all AXREM members.

-10 ADMINISTRATION
+10. ADMINISTRATION

-AXREM’s objectives.
+AXREM shall be administered by the Secretariat, currently the GAMBICA Association Limited.
+The Secretariat will appoint a Chief Executive Officer who will be responsible for the management and administration function of AXREM and for ensuring the provision of all services necessary to meet AXREM’s objectives.
 If the AXREM Executive Committee vote to place the administration of the Secretariat with a body other than GAMBICA, then the Executive Committee shall give at least twelve months written notice.
 The notice is to expire on the date that coincides with the end of the subscription year.
 A shorter period of termination is possible by mutual consent.

-11 RESIGNATION OF MEMBERSHIP
+11. RESIGNATION OF MEMBERSHIP

 Any member may resign its membership by giving at least six months written notice to expire on the date that coincides with the end of the subscription year.
-The subscription year ends on 30 September.
+The subscription year ends on 30th September.
 Any resignation notice shall be valid only if outstanding sums payable to the Secretariat by that date have been paid.

-12 SUBSCRIPTIONS
+12. SUBSCRIPTIONS

 The level of subscription shall reflect the membership category on a sliding scale from, Multi-Interest Member, Member, to Specialist Focus Group Member.
-The financial year of the Association shall be from the 1 October to the 30 September.
+The financial year of the Association shall be from the 1st October to the 30th September.

-The Executive Committee will during its early autumn meeting, review the October to September statement for the Project and Expense Funds.
+The Executive Committee will, during its early autumn meeting, review the October to September statement for the Project and Expense Funds.
 Following the review, the Chief Executive Officer will propose to the Executive Committee, budgets for Funds for the next financial year and the consequent levels of subscription.

 Changes to subscriptions shall be brought before the Executive Committee and carried on a majority vote.
 The Executive Committee can agree any required recovery being apportioned pro – rata on the three levels of membership.